- Africa - Madagascar

 The Tomato Frog, Dyscophus antongilii

-Early this morning we fly to Maroantsetra.
+This morning we fly to Maroantsetra.
 Located at the far end of the Bay of Antongil, near the mouth of the Antainambalana River, this charming town described as ‘Madagascar at its most authentic’, enjoys both river and ocean views.

-On arrival we make a short tour of the town which often smells of vanilla and cloves; looking around we may see tables of drying vanilla beans on colourful blankets or cloves drying on mats and plastic bags.
+This afternoon we make a short tour of the town which often smells of vanilla and cloves; looking around we may see tables of drying vanilla beans on colourful blankets or cloves drying on mats and plastic bags.

 Vanilla is a major export from Madagascar’s east coast.
 The only fruit-producing orchid, it is one of the most labour-intensive crops in the world, taking as long as five years from planting the vine to producing aged extract.
 Production involves the entire family, who pollinate the vanilla by hand when it flowers after two years, and then collect, cure and dry the pods.
 World vanilla prices experienced a massive spike after a 2000 cyclone devastated much of the East Asia crop.
 The sudden drop in supply pushed vanilla prices to nearly $500 per kg.
 However, by 2010 prices had dropped to as low as $25 per kg.
 Today, vanilla prices are surging again due to drought, fungal attacks and low prices driving many producers out of the market.
 Vanilla now sells for $80-$120 per kg.
 Despite the establishment of a financial cooperative which allows farmers to access credit during the lean season that lasts for most of the year (vanilla is sold only between June and October), very few people are still interested in caring for their plantations.
 Many have moved away from vanilla to other cultivations.
 Seeing drying vanilla pods is therefore very much dependent on the year and whether vanilla plantations are still tended.